Subscribe NowMonthly updates from our team straight to your inbox

 Ticketing startup Dice FM is on a hiring tear.
 Following the close of a mammoth Series C round, we estimate that the business has recently created vacancies for over 20 positions, including data scientists, fan support agents and a creative director.
 With COVID-19 bringing live events to a sudden halt, Dice established a ticketed streaming platform which allowed artists like Lewis Capaldi and Tobe Nwigwe to perform for fans around the world.
 Dice’s Series C attracted $122 million and valued the business at $400 million.
 The investment was led by SoftBank Vision Fund 2 and supported by Nest co-founder Tony Fadell and previous investors, including DeepMind co-founders Mustafa Suleyman and Demis Hassabis.
 Since pivoting to livestreaming, Dice has delivered 6,400 events.

-No commentary on tech hiring would be complete without a mention for Hopin, the London-based startup which, with impeccable timing, launched a virtual venue platform with multiple interactive areas for connecting and engaging with attendees.
-Participants can replicate the experience of being a real-world conference by moving in and out of rooms from the comfort of their desk.
+No commentary on tech startup hiring would be complete without mentioning Hopin, the London-based company which, with impeccable timing, launched a virtual venue platform with multiple interactive areas for connecting and engaging with attendees.
+Participants can replicate the experience of being at a real-world conference by moving in and out of rooms from the comfort of their desks.
 In the true spirit of the times, Hopin is 100% remote, helping it to grow to over 1,000 employees, despite being incorporated less than 3 years ago.
 Our job posting data suggests that this trend will continue, boosted by a $450 million capital injection from Arena Holdings and Altimeter Capital, valuing the company at $7.75 billion.